ibm-build-lab/cloud-pak-sandboxes/cp4mcm2.0/README.md

   - User is prompted to locate their entitlement key and their docker email address to be used to connect to the docker registry
   - Cluster is provisioned

-- When cluster is complete, operator resources are installed and invoked to install MCM 2.0
+When cluster is complete, operator resources are installed and invoked to install MCM 2.0

+Note: Cloud Shell may sometimes time out if it doesn't have activity happening.
+If the script dies before starting the MCM installation, you may need to restart a cloud shell, clone the repo again, then restart the script and add the newly created cluster name to use to install on.